SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ```

 ### Conditional formatting based on the value in a text or choice field

-The following image shows a list view with conditional formatting applied based on the value inside a choice field:

 This example was adopted from a column formatting example, [Conditional formatting based on the value in a text of choice field](https://github.com/ldemaris/sp-dev-docs/blob/patch-7/docs/declarative-customization/column-formatting.md#conditional-formatting-based-on-the-value-in-a-text-or-choice-field-advanced), with some important differences to apply the concept to list view rows.
 The column formatting example applies both an icon and a class to a column based on the value of `@currentField`.
 The `additionalRowClass` attribute in view formatting, however, only allows you to specify a class and not an icon.
 Additionally, since `@currentField` always resolves to the value of the Title field when referenced inside a view format, this sample refers to the `$Status` field directly to determine which class to apply to the row.